mecvillarina/forge-mecodes-image-to-text/README.md

 # Forge - Image-To-Text

 This project contains a Forge app written in Typescript that extracts texts from an image.
-As of the moment, it only tested with `English` language.
-This only works on Confluence.
+As of this moment, it only tested with `English` language.
+Also, this only works on Confluence.
 This app uses a 3rd Party API.
 If you're interested what's behind the 3rd Party API, the project repository can be found [here](https://github.com/mecvillarina/forge-mecodes-face-ocr-api).

 ## Requirements